alanxoc3/concards/README.md

-# concards-go

 <h1 align=center>
 <img src="Logo/horizontal.png" width=70%>
 </h1>

+## concards-go
 Turning notes into flashcards.

-## About
 Concards is my ongoing attempt to make flashcards simple and quick to record or embed into a text document.
 Unlike the overhead of other flashcard applications, Concards accepts a minimal amount of rules.
 This allows tons of freedom in the way you want to create your own flashcards!

 ## Install
 Install like any other go application.